JR-Wesley/Notes/CSarch/book - cs organization riscv/book - ch6.md

 **split cache** A scheme in which a level of the memory hierarchy is composed of two independent caches that operate in parallel with each other, with one handling instructions and one handling data.

 ## 5.4 Measuring and Improving Cache Performance
+- Reducing miss rate: reducing the probability of contention of two blocks for the same cache location
+- reducing miss penalty: adding an additional level - multilevel caching

 $$
 CPU\ time = (CPU\ execution\ clock\ cycles + Memory-stall\ clock\ cycles\ Clock\ cycle\ time